BrendaGrondman/DataProducts/index.md

 ## Model your heart rate with different models and variables (1/2)

 The Heart rate prediction tab challenges the user to find the best model to predict the heart rate.
 You can select two different models (knn and glm), 5 different variables (Distance, Floors , Calories burned, Step count, Active Minutes , Day of the week, Hour), and predict the heart rate for selected values of the selected variables.
-The graph below shows the realized and predicted heart rate for the GLM model on the testing set, which contains of 25% of the total dataset.
+The graph below shows the realized and predicted heart rate for the models on the testing set, which contains of 25% of the total dataset.

 ![plot of chunk plot1](assets/fig/plot1-1.png)

-The Out of sample R-squared of the GLM model is 0.53.
+The Out of sample R-squared of the GLM model:0.53 and the KNN model: 0.56

---- .class #id

-## Model your heart rate with different models and variables (2/2)

-The graph below shows the realized and predicted heart rate for the KNN model on the testing set, which contains of 25% of the total dataset.

 ![plot of chunk plot2](assets/fig/plot2-1.png)

-The out of sample Rsquared of the KNN model is 0.56

 --- .class #id